-The views, opinions or advice contained within this article are solely those of the author, who is not a M reflect those of Morgan Stanley Smith Barney LLC, or its affiliates.
-The strategies and/or investments refeas the appropriateness of a particular investment or strategy will depend on an investor's individual circums erenced may not be appropriate for all investors The views expressed herein are the authors' and do not necessarily reflect the views of Morgan Stanchange without notice.
-References to third parties should in no way be considered solicitations by Morgan Stanley.
-Morgan Stanley and Private Wealth Management personnel who hold law degrees are acting purely in a rother Morgan Stanley employees or affiliates provide tax or legal advice to clients and are not "fiduciariotherwise) with respect to the services or activities described herein except as otherwise agreed to in wintended or written to be used for the purpose of avoiding tax penalties that may be imposed on the taxpallegal advisors before establishing a retirement plan or to understand the tax, ERISA and related consequences. es" (under ERISA, the Internal Revenue Code or riting by Morgan Stanley.
-This material was not ayer.
-Individuals are urged to consult their tax or © 2024 Morgan Stanley Smith Barney LLC.
-Member SIPC.
-CRC 3703885 07/24
+The views, opinions or advice contained within this article are solely those of the author, who is not a Morgan Stanley employee, and do not necessarily reflect those of Morgan Stanley Smith Barney LLC, or its affiliates.
+The strategies and/or investments referenced may not be appropriate for all investors as the appropriateness of a particular investment or strategy will depend on an investor's individual circumstances and objectives.

+The views expressed herein are the authors' and do not necessarily reflect the views of Morgan Stanley or its affiliates.
+All opinions are subject to change without notice.
+References to third parties should in no way be considered solicitations by Morgan Stanley on their behalf or endorsements by Morgan Stanley.

+Morgan Stanley and Private Wealth Management personnel who hold law degrees are acting purely in a non-representative capacity.
+Neither they nor any other Morgan Stanley employees or affiliates provide tax or legal advice to clients and are not "fiduciaries" (under ERISA, the Internal Revenue Code or otherwise) with respect to the services or activities described herein except as otherwise agreed to in writing by Morgan Stanley.
+This material was not intended or written to be used for the purpose of avoiding tax penalties that may be imposed on the taxpayer.
+Individuals are urged to consult their tax or legal advisors before establishing a retirement plan or to understand the tax, ERISA and related consequences of any investments made under such plan.